remap-cisreg/ReMapEnrich/vignettes/advanced_use.md

 # Download ENCODE peaks

 We have added a fucntionnality to direclty fetch ENCODE peaks.
-Wkith ReMapEnrich tt is possible to download genomic regions of any ENCODE experiments with its ENCODE ID.
+With `ReMapEnrich` it is possible to download genomic regions of any ENCODE experiments using an ENCODE ID for a bed file (eg. ENCFF001VCU).
 In this example we download a BED file for the H3K27 histone mark in MCF-7 cell line.

 ```r